Anyone Can be Recycled

 - I became a spiritual Mormon instead of a cultural Mormon, which I could not do until I had completed step 1 and let God fully into my life.

-Copyright © 2003 by Century Publishing.
+Copyright © 2003 by Century Publishing, LLC.
 All rights reserved.
 This article may be photocopied and distributed electronically for non-commercial, educational use.